seng438-winter-2023/seng438-a3-Tyler-Thain/seng438-a3-team_number.md

 5. EqualTest()

 The equal(double[][] a, double[][] b) method was not present in the previous version of DataUtilities in the JFreeChart used in Assignment 2.
 Thus, none of this code was covered by our black-box testing suite, and so statement, branch, and method coverage for this unit of code was 0%.
 The tests we wrote increased the statement, branch, and method coverage for the equals() method to 100%, and also contributed to the overall coverage of the DataUtilities class by our white-box testing suite.
+This method was tested to 100% statement and branch coverage.

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)